BornToBeRoot/NETworkManager/Website/docs/changelog/next-release.md

 ## Improvements

+- **WiFi**
+  - Improve search, cleanup/remove some converters to make the code more readable and faster. [#2940](https://github.com/BornToBeRoot/NETworkManager/pull/2940)

 ## Bugfixes

 - Changed the Welcome dialog from `MahApps.Metro.Controls.Dialogs` to `MahApps.Metro.SimpleChildWindow`, so the main window can be dragged and resized on the first start. [#2914](https://github.com/BornToBeRoot/NETworkManager/pull/2914)